stemail23/codenamize-js/README.md

 ### particles mode

-Instead of using `options.particles` argument can be used to specify a more precise composition for the produced codename.
+Instead of `options.adjectiveCount`, the `options.particles` argument can alternatively be used to specify a more precise composition for the produced codename.
 The argument is an array of word categories which will be appended together to produce the output codename.

 ```javascript
 > codenamize({ seed: '11:22:33:44:55:66', particles: ['adjective', 'noun'] });